Homepage of the site 'What to do with your life?'

 •

-It is directly linked to what underpins the harmony of a group, namely the ability of its members to constructively solve problems (of which the decision-making process is the core).
+It is directly linked to what underpins the social harmony of a group, namely the capacity of its members to lead problem-solving constructively (of which the decision-making process is the core).

 •

-It is practical to use in the family or professional context.
+It is practical to use within a family or professional context.

 Disadvantages: